incertia/aoc-2019/README.md

 managed to come up with this beautiful approach after a night of heavy drinking with my coworkers...

+## Day 8

+### Part A

+Standard list manipulation stuff, take the minimal layer by the metric and calculate the result.

+### Part B

+We now have to migrate to each solver spitting out `String` instead of `Integer`...
+We run the results of stacking the layers through a display function to make it easier for us to read.

 ## `IntCode`

 `eval` runs the machine by `decode`ing the current instruction and setting the